The Cathedral of the Plains - St. Fidelis Church

 The Romanesque design church contains German windows & works of art, Austrian hand carved stations of the cross, and Italian marble altar.
 The church is open to the public (free) from dawn to dusk.
 Stop by early on a Friday evening and you may be treated to the sounds of the Saint Fidelis organist rehearsing.
 Groups or individuals may arrange a guided tour by contacting the Parish Office at 785-735-2777.

-Sunday Masses are celebrated in St. Fidelis Church at 5PM on Saturday and 10:30AM on Sundays Daily Mass is celebrated at 7PM on Wednesday and 6:45AM on the other weekdays.
+Sunday Masses are celebrated in St. Fidelis Church at 5PM on Saturday and 10:30AM on Sundays.
+Daily Mass is celebrated at 7PM on Monday and 6:45AM on the other weekdays.

 Eight Wonders of Kansas